lixionga/ProFace/README.md

 ![](./FacePrivacy/PRO-Face%20S/assets/webportal1.png)

-This module implements two system platforms, with all relevant functionalities powered by the algorithms from Face Privacy and Face Security.
+This module implements a trustworthy portal, with all relevant functionalities powered by the algorithms from Face Privacy and Face Security.

-This platform currently includes two functions:face forgery detection and text sentiment analysis.Implementation of the face forgery detection module: When users upload a facial image, the system returns the probability indicating whether the image is forged and a heatmap.
-Implementation of the text sentiment analysis module: When users enter texts, the system returns the possible emotions contained in the utterance.
+This module offers three key functionalities:
+### Application Presentation Layer
+This portal provides a variety of tools through an online webpage.
+Depending on the user's needs for face privacy protection or face security analysis, the backend system calls the corresponding models deployed on the server to quickly return the desired results.
+The face privacy protection module includes functions such as real-time anonymization, offline anonymization, anonymized face recognition, and adversarial privacy protection (e.g., adversarial samples, makeup transfer), which can be applied to scenarios like remote monitoring and online live streaming.
+The face security analysis module offers two solutions: active defense and passive defense, including four deepfake detection models for image detection, video recognition, and audio-video detection, which are suitable for video conferencing, social media, and other scenarios.

+### Function Integration Layer
+This portal provides an SDK that integrates various tools, making it convenient to integrate applications across different scenarios and meet diverse business requirements.

+### Foundation Code Layer
+This portal provides open-source code at the foundational level, enabling developers to gain in-depth understanding and further development capabilities.